19Prats/Tower-of-Hanoi/README.md

 # Tower-of-Hanoi
-This program is to implement tower of Hanoi animation using computer graphics.
+This program implements tower of Hanoi animation using computer graphics.